One Person Companyregistration in India.

 | Conversion path | → Public Ltd | → Pvt Ltd | → Pvt Ltd at thresholds | → any | → LLP |

-- Statutory auditAnnuallyMandatory regardless of revenue.
-The auditor is appointed for a five-year term at the deemed first AGM.
+- Yearly auditEvery yearMandatory no matter how small the revenue.
+The auditor is appointed for a five-year term right after incorporation.

 The name